k11n/konstellation/website/docs/getting-started/deploy.md

 ### Setting up SSL (Optional)

 If you have a SSL certificate for the configured domain, Konstellation can [set up the load balancer to handle SSL termination](../apps/basics.mdx#setting-up-ssl).

-### Configuring your app

-For most non-trivial apps, you'd likely want to pass in configuration.
-Konstellation lets you manage both app and shared configs.
-See [Configuration](../apps/configuration.md) for details.

 ## Cleaning it all up